Airlines suspend, scale back direct flights to China amid virus fears

-LONDON/MONTREAL (Reuters) - Global airlines on Wednesday continued to suspend or scale back direct flights to China’s major cities amid an increase in travel warnings and decline in demand from passengers due to the coronavirus.
-Fears over the spread of the flu-like virus, which originated in the central Chinese city of Wuhan, are increasing as the death toll rose to 133.
+LONDON/MONTREAL (Reuters) - Global airlines on Wednesday suspended or scaled back more direct flights to China’s major cities amid an increase in travel warnings and decline in demand from passengers due to a growing outbreak of coronavirus.
+Fears over the spread of the flu-like virus, which originated in the central Chinese city of Wuhan, are increasing as the death toll topped 160.

 The virus appears to represent the biggest epidemic threat to the airline industry since the SARS outbreak, which at its peak in April 2003 led to a 45% plunge in passenger demand in Asia, analysts said.